Washington, D.C. agency cannot agree to Pepco, Exelon proposals on merger

-WASHINGTON (Reuters) - A Washington, D.C. agency that advocates for utility customers rejected on Friday a possible compromise that would allow power company Exelon Corp to merge with Pepco Holdings Inc.
+WASHINGTON (Reuters) - A Washington, D.C. agency that advocates for utility customers rejected on Friday a possible compromise that would allow power company Exelon Corp (EXC.N) to merge with Pepco Holdings Inc POM.N.

 The companies need permission to merge from the various public service commissions where they operate, and have been unsuccessful in winning over Washington despite offering a $78 million payment to the U.S. capital.